ManuelFeller/simple-usb-checker/README.md

 ## Using it

-Here you can check what you need to have / what you need to run to use the tool:
+Here you can check what you need to have / what you need to run to use the tool.

+There are also detailed instructions how to install this tool on a Raspberry PI / Raspbian in [this document](docs/raspberry-setup.md)...

 ### Requirements

-- nodeJS with npm
+- nodeJS with npm (best managed via nvm)
+- Globally installed Sass compiler

 ### Installation

-1. Connect the device with a Network

-2. Clone the repository with the `git clone` command (recommended to update more easily at later times) or unpack the downloaded version in a folder on computer you intend to run it on.
+1. Clone the repository with the `git clone` command (recommended to update more easily at later times) or unpack the downloaded version in a folder on computer you intend to run it on.

-3. Change into the directory where this `README.md` file is located
+2. Change into the directory where this `README.md` file is located

-4. Run `npm install` do download the dependencies onto that computer
+3. Run `npm install` do download the dependencies onto that computer

-5. Run `./node_modules/.bin/electron-rebuild` to make sure the USB detector package matches the node version of the installed electron
+4. Run `./node_modules/.bin/electron-rebuild` to make sure the USB detector package matches the node version of the installed electron

-6. **Disconnect the device from the network!**

 ### Running it